 Early in the pandemic, reports began circulating in China that patients who took famotidine had better outcomes.
 Despite only anecdotal evidence, several groups launched clinical trials to test the drug.

-So far, it seems famotidine doesn't directly target the coronavirus, but it does appear to be connected to better patient outcomes.
 More research is needed, though, before famotidine can be confirmed as an effective coronavirus treatment.

 Developed by Fujifilm Toyama Chemical in 2014 as a flu treatment, favipiravir has gotten new life as a promising coronavirus treatment.